BedrockStreaming/prescaling-exporter/README.md

 AnnotationMinReplicas | "annotations.scaling.exporter.replica.min"| Annotation in min HPA for create metrique LabelProject          | "project"                                 | label k8s where to retrieve the value for the project label of the metric

-# Event Prescaling
+# Prescaling Web server
+## OpenAPI docs

+In the application is provided a swagger which is accessible with the endpoint.

+/swagger/index.html

+## Event API

-To enable the platform to scale on different schedules and with a multiplier, prescaling events can be request by the CRDs or the API.
+To allow the platform to scale up and down on different schedules and with a multiplier, pre-scaling events can be requested by the DRBs or the API.

+The API allows the creation/modification and deletion of Prescaling Event CRDs in the cluster

+/api/v1/events/

+## Metrics

+The metrics are exposed with the endpoint

+/metrics

 # Build
 ## Golang utils